dotnet/docs/docs/architecture/dapr-for-net-developers/serviceinvocation.md

 ### Make aggregated service calls using the .NET SDK

-Most calls from the eShop front end can be forwarded to a single back-end service by the API gateway.
-Some scenarios, however, require multiple back-end services to work together to complete a request from the front end.
+Most calls from the eShop front-end can be forwarded to a single back-end service by the API gateway.
+Some scenarios, however, require multiple back-end services to work together to complete a request from the front-end.
 For these more complex calls, eShop uses the Web Shopping Aggregator service to mediate the work across different services.
 Figure 4-x show the processing sequence of adding an item to your shopping basket:

 ![Update basket sequence diagram](./media/service-invocation/updatebasket.png)